kube-compose/kube-compose/README.md

 ```

 # Testing
-Use `kubectl` or `oc` to set the current Kubernetes cluster/namespace. `k8s-docker-compose` will target this context.
+Use `kubectl` or `oc` to set the current Kubernetes cluster/namespace. `jompose` will target this context.

-Run `k8s-docker-compose` with the test docker-compose.yml:
+Run `jompose` with the test docker-compose.yml:
 ```
-(cd test && ../k8s-docker-compose up)
+(cd test && ../jompose --env-id test123 up)
 ```
 This writes to the directory `test/output` the created Kubernetes resources.